Answers To Your Divorce FAQ

 - Who pays child support?
 Typically the non-custodial parent pays.

 - Is it possible to change my child support payments?
 Yes.
-In fact, it is not uncommon to seek a modification to a child support or alimony payments.
+In fact, it is not uncommon to seek a modification to child support or alimony payments.
 Life throws us many challenges, and a demotion, job loss, or medical issue can create such a change that a modification is necessary.

 - Do I need an attorney to get a modification?
 In most cases for post-divorce modification, yes.
 An attorney will review your contract or court order and advise you as to whether or not a modification is possible.
-An attorney can also guide you through the modification process, costs, and give you an educated estimate as to how long it will take.
+An attorney can also guide you through the modification process and costs, and give you an educated estimate as to how long it will take.

 - Can property division agreements be modified?
 Property division is less likely and more difficult to modify when it is in a contract.
 Property division contracts are not modified because there has been a change in one person’s situation.
 These contracts are only modified in cases of proven fraud (lack of disclosure, misrepresentation, hidden assets), undue influence, or unconscionability (something was so one-sided it shocks the conscience).
 The original process must have been in some way flawed.
 An attorney can help evaluate whether the court will or can look into this.